 This section states that all appliances and equipment must be designed and installed to use depletable energy sources efficiently.
-The International Energy Conservation Code[®] (IECC[®]) is the applicable document for regulating the efficiency and performance of appliances and heating, ventilating, air conditioning (HVAC) systems.
+The International Energy Conservation Code[®] (IECC[®]) is the applicable document for regulating the efficiency and performance of appliances and heating, ventilating and air-conditioning (HVAC) systems.
 Special applications such as process heating or cooling should be designed for the maximum energy efficiency attainable.
+Note that the International Green Construction Code (IgCC[®]) also addresses energy conservation and efficiency for high performance green buildings.

 301.3 Listed and labeled.
 Appliances regulated by this code shall be listed and labeled for the application in which they are used unless otherwise approved in accordance with Section 105.
-The approval of unlisted appliances in accordance with Section 105 shall be based upon approved engineering evaluation.
+The approval of unlisted appliances in accordance with Section 105 shall be based on approved engineering evaluation.